bjaysingh/Biswa.Jaysingh/README.md

 ### Foldmark
 A desktop and developer tool for converting documents into clean Markdown for AI workflows.

+### Claude Whisperer
+/whisper: a Claude Code skill that optimizes your prompt before it runs and gets better every time you correct it.

 More projects coming as I get them ready to share.